laszlocph/gimlet-documentation/src/pages/blog/three-problems-with-gitops-as-deployment-history-and-how-we-overcome-them.md

 ## Problem three: traversing the git history is slow

 Git was made for a specific usecase and depending the language library you use, speed can be an issue.
-The `git` binary that you use as a developer is very well optimized code, and chances are that the library available for your language will be much slower.
+The `git` binary that you use on the terminal is very well optimized code, and chances are that the library available for your language will be much slower.
+So the tooling you build is going to be much slower in constructing specific git histories.

+Answering questions like:
+- What was the last ten versions deployed from this service?
+- What changes were made on production last Monday?
+- What was the last ten deploys by Alice?
+- What was the last ten deploys from repository X?

+from hundreds, or thousands of commits made every week, may pose performance issues for your tooling.

+## Closing up

+You may wonder that with the issues listed with gitops, is it really an approach to follow?

+Our answer is yes.

+Git is not a database but we try to use it as one, so certain usecase are hard.
+That's why we say at Gimlet that gitops benefits from a platform heavily and we woud not use it without proper tooling.

+But we like the incremental nature of gitops, that each change is a commit, it makes debugging issues a lot easier.
+Having the possibility to look at the gitops repository at any moment, gives us a level of transparency that is not matched by any other deployment approach we tried.

+Onwards!